 After successful completion of the Pre-master Programme, students are immediately eligible for one of RSM's one-year pre-experience master's degree programmes as indicated in the admissions statement.
 Eligibility for specific MSc programmes after completion of the pre-master is determined by the content of the bachelor programme.
 The options open to each applicant will be indicated in the admissions statement.
-All applicants will have access to the MScBA programmes upon successful completion of the pre-master regardless of the content of their bachelor programme.
 However, many MSc programmes have formal caps and will close once a programme reached a certain number of submitted applications.
 Students are informed about these caps and are invited to apply early.
 Note, pre-master students must register themselves for the MSc programme according to the application deadlines.

-Students may also apply for the 1 1⁄2 year Master of Science in International Management/CEMS (MScIM/CEMS), but that master programme has additional selection criteria and a maximum intake (check www.rsm.nl/master).
+Students may also apply for the 1 $\frac{1}{2}$ year Master of Science in International Management/CEMS (MScIM/CEMS), but that master programme has additional selection criteria and a maximum intake (check www.rsm.nl/master).

-Successful completion of the Pre-master Programme does not result in a bachelor diploma or other certificate or other certificate, but gives a 'proof of eligibility' to (some of) the RSM's pre-experience Master's degree programmes, which must be redeemed within one year.
+Successful completion of the Pre-master Programme does not result in a bachelor diploma or other certificate, but gives a 'proof of eligibility' to (some of) the RSM's pre-experience Master's degree programmes, which must be redeemed within one year.
 Note, pre-master students must register themselves for the MSc programme according to the application deadlines.